tpvasconcelos/dotfiles/README.md

 - [antibody](https://github.com/getantibody/antibody) - The fastest shell plugin manager.

 The rules that define whether a startup script is sourced (and in which order) differ depending on the UNIX shell, initialization strategy, and even operating system.
-To keep things simple, we'll focus only on the zsh shell on a macOS system.
+To keep things simple, we’ll focus only on the zsh shell on a macOS system.

 - When opening a new terminal shell on a terminal emulator such as iTerm2 or Terminal, the following